PET HEALTH

 What Is a Dog Ear Hematoma?

-A hematoma in a dog’s ear — also known as an aural hematoma — is a swollen blister on the inside of the ear flap that’s firm to the touch.
-When the blood vessels in a dog’s ear pop, causing bleeding between the skin and cartilage of the ear to occur, the hematoma forms.2
+A hematoma in a dog’s ear — also known as an aural or auricular hematoma — is a swollen blister on the inside of the ear flap.
+When the blood vessels between the inside layer of skin and the outer cartilage layer burst, the bleeding that occurs results in the formation of a hematoma.1

 Causes of hematomas on the ear

-Dog ear hematomas can be caused by trauma to the ear, a foreign object in the ear, or excessive head shaking and scratching due to an infection, inflammation, allergies, skin diseases, or ear mites.3 Dogs with longer or larger ears, as well as blood clotting disorders, may be more prone to hematomas.2,3
+Dog ear hematomas can be caused by trauma to the ear, a foreign object in the ear, or excessive head shaking and scratching due to an infection, inflammation, allergies, itchiness, or ear mites.
+Dogs with blood clotting disorders may be more prone to hematomas, even without any of the previously mentioned causes.1,2,3

 Signs of a Dog Ear Hematoma

-If your dog has an aural hematoma, you’ll likely see some swelling in their ear and potentially spot the part of your dog’s ear that’s filled with fluid.
-Some of the other signs of hematomas can include:2
+If your dog has an aural hematoma, you’ll likely see some swelling in their ear and potentially spot the part of the ear that’s filled with fluid.
+Some of the other signs of hematomas can include:1,2

 • Discoloration in the ear